openaq/openaq.org/content/developers/roadmap/_index.md

 * Develop and release an upload tool to more easily allow contributions from small projects.

-* Acquire new and regain lost government-produced data prioritizing:
+* Acquire new and regain lost government-produced data, prioritizing:

   * India
   * Brazil